-As with many complex disorders, causation is generally thought to involve some forms of genetic risk interacting with some forms of non-genetic environmental exposure (e.g., hormonal and reproductive factors, paternal age, birth weight, stress during preconception/pregnancy, infections, and toxicants).
+As with many complex disorders, causation is generally thought to involve some forms of genetic risk interacting with some forms of non-genetic environmental exposure.
 The balance of genetic risk and environmental exposure likely varies across the spectrum of ASD.

-The greatly increased concordance of strictly defined autism in monozygotic (identical) twins (70 - 90%) compared to dizygotic (fraternal) twins (0-10%) argues for the importance of genetic factors (Bailey, et al., 1995; Steffenburg, et al., 1989).
+The greatly increased concordance of strictly defined autism in monozygotic (identical) twins (70 - 90%) compared to dizygotic (fraternal) twins (0-10%) argues for the importance of genetic factors (Bailey et al., 1995; Steffenburg et al., 1989).
 Moreover, there are subpopulations of those diagnosed with ASD that have a known genetic mutation, often associated with a genetic disorder, such as Fragile X syndrome, Rett syndrome, or tuberous sclerosis.
 Using new technology that reveals gaps and extra copies in DNA sequences, researchers have found that some people with ASD have deletions and duplications of genetic material not found in their parents' DNA (Sebat et al., 2007).
-Recent research has revealed additional mutations of specific genomic regions (15q21 and 16p11) (Marshall, et al., 2008, Weiss, et al., 2008).
+Recent research has revealed additional mutations of specific genomic regions (15q21 and 16p11) (Marshall et al., 2008; Weiss et al.,

+2008).
 These findings have contributed to new hypotheses about the inheritance of ASD.
 In families with just one affected member, spontaneous deletions and duplications may be causal factors of ASD.
+However, what causes these spontaneous deletions and duplications is not clear and could be due to environmental exposures.